 There are a lot “moving parts” to account for in a neurovascular assessment, making it difficult to map a symptom to its root cause.
-This presents challenges when you’re trying to address a patient’s symptoms, especially in functional medicine where the goal is to treat underlying causes.
-Masking pain or numbness won’t ultimately help your patient live a better, healthier life.
+This presents challenges when you’re trying to address a patient’s symptoms, especially in functional medicine where the goal is to identify and manage underlying causes.
+Masking discomfort or numbness won’t ultimately help your patient live a better, healthier life.

 Because we’re looking for that root cause, conducting a better assessment of your patient’s neurovascular health is less about the equipment you use, or tests you order, and more about cultivating and maintaining a holistic perspective of your patient’s body.